RaduLupan/terraform-samples-aws/examples/mysql/README.md

 # MySQL example

-This folder contains a Terraform configuration that shows an example of how to use the [mysql module](../../modules/data-stores/mysql) to deploy a MySQL instance using RDS service in an Amazon Web Services (AWS) account.
+This folder contains a Terraform configuration that shows an example of how to use the [mysql module](../../modules/data-stores/mysql) to deploy a managed MySQL instance in an Amazon Web Services (AWS) account.

-This particular example uses the default VPC in the region to deploy the RDS instance in which means that the MySQL endpoint is public.
+This particular example uses the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the region to deploy the MySQL instance in which means that the MySQL endpoint is public.
 However, if you feed private subnet IDs of an existing VPC in the `subnet_ids` variable it will make your MySQL endpoint private.

-See the dev environment for an example on how to create the MySQL instance as private endpoint in a custom VPC.
+See the [dev environment](../../environments/dev/data-stores/mysql) configuration for an example on how to create the MySQL instance as private endpoint in a custom VPC.

 ## Pre-requisites